CGray1234/TropiTracker/README.md

 # <img src="/images/logo.png" style="width: 50%;">
 [![Better Stack Badge](https://uptime.betterstack.com/status-badges/v2/monitor/1ff6e.svg)](https://uptime.betterstack.com/?utm_source=status_badge)

-TropiTracker is an all-in-one, open-source website that provides you with details on active and upcoming tropical cyclones, with updates every minute.
-Get prepared and stay ahead of the storm with TropiTracker.
+TropiTracker is an open-source tropical cyclone tracker that provides you with details on active and upcoming tropical cyclones such as wind speed, satellite imagery, movement speed, future tracks, and more.
+TropiTracker's update feature ensures that you get vital updates the minute they happen.
+Get prepared and stay ahead of the storm with TropiTracker!

 All code is open-source for anyone looking to accomplish something similar to what this website does.